-During the period under review it was noted that the prior year's land and buildings assets register was misstated as a result of certain assets being impaired at 30 June 2017.
-The comparative statements for 2016/17 financial year have been restated.
-The effect of the correction of the error(s) is summarised below: The effect of the correction of the error(s) is summarised below:
+During the period under review it was noted that the hall deposit and hall rental income was misstated at 30 June 2017 and 30 June 2018.
+The comparative statements for 2017/18 financial year have been restated.
+The effect of the correction of the error(s) is summarised below: